SHeywood8/dst-group-project-0/README.md

 Requirements for the Rmd files are given within each script.

-Requirements for the Python code is given in the Python notebooks.
+Requirements for the Python code are the following modules:

+* numpy
+* pandas
+* matplotlib.pyplot
+* seaborn
+* scikit-learn

 We will explore the use of `requirement.txt` files in the next project.